GoraNetwork/doc/draft.md

 encoding: `gzip < example_off_chain_basic.wasm | base64`.
 Gora will automatically
 recognize and decompress gzipped Web Assembly binaries.

-### Off-chain computation API
+### Gora Off-chain computation API

-Web Assembly programs that you supply with Gora off-chain computation requests interact with Gora nodes that host them via a simple API.
+Web Assembly programs that you supply with Gora off-chain computation requests interact with host Gora nodes via a simple API.
 It provides functions to setup and initiate HTTP(s) requests, or write log messages.
 It also includes a persistent data structure to share data with the host node or between *steps* of your program. *Steps* are essentially repeated executions of the program in course of serving the same off-chain computation request.
 They are necessary because Web Assembly programs cannot efficiently pause while waiting to receive data from external sources such as network connections.